');

 About Dyer, NV

-Dyer is a small community in Nevada with a population of 303 residents.
-The median household income is $60,192 per year, which is near the national average.
-The median age in Dyer is 54.3 years.
+Dyer is a small community located in Nevada with a population of 303 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,192 per year, which is 20% below the national median of $75,149.
+The median age of 54.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Dyer Ranks in Nevada